ReznoRMichael/hollow-knight-completion-check/README.md

   — **Game Completion Essentials** fixes/additions:
   ✅ addition: God Tamer (needed for Trial of the Fool %)
   ✅ addition: Vengefly King (needed for Trial of the Warrior %)
+  ✅ addition: All 11 Stag Stations listed one by one
   ✅ fix: Pale Ore #2 should now be showing up correctly (thanks to EmrldPhoenix for the bug report!)

   — **Achievements Essentials** changes/additions: